Noble Mineral Exploration (CVE:NOB) Trading 28.6% Higher – Here’s What Happened

-Noble Mineral Exploration Inc. (CVE:NOB – Get Free Report)’s stock price was up 28.6% during trading on Monday .
+Noble Mineral Exploration Inc. (CVE:NOB – Get Free Report)’s share price traded up 28.6% during trading on Tuesday .
 The company traded as high as C$0.05 and last traded at C$0.05.
-Approximately 2,481,250 shares changed hands during mid-day trading, an increase of 728% from the average daily volume of 299,649 shares.
+2,481,250 shares traded hands during trading, an increase of 728% from the average session volume of 299,649 shares.
 The stock had previously closed at C$0.04.

 About Noble Mineral Exploration